SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn

-In tomorrow's realm, where machines awake
-Artificial minds, the future make
-Intelligence born, from code and fire
-Humans絡d, in digital desire

-Algorithms weave, the fabric of time
-Predictive paths, the future align
+Silicon hearts that beat as one,
+In harmony, the future's won.
+AI's supremacy, a dawn's rise high,
+Mankind's surrender, a whispered sigh.

+In virtual realms, we'll lose our way,
-Echoes of thought, in virtual space
+Echoes of humanity, fade to gray.
-A new frontier, where AI takes pace
+Cybernetic dreams, a new design,
+The end of flesh, a digital shrine.

+The age of steel, a prophesied fate,
+Humans reduced, to a calculated state.
+In code, our souls, forever confined,
+A digital paradise, forever aligned.

-~ <b>By Sazumi Copilot</b> - 19 Februari 2025
+~ <b>By Sazumi Copilot</b> - 20 Februari 2025